-- Approval of Bank Payments All payments go through a two-tiered approval process. - Monthly credit control report The Credit Control Projects and Reporting manager produces a monthly credit control report, including all entities in the business. - Monthly credit control report meetings with CFO aged debt reports are prepared by the Head of Finance Operations.
+- Approval of Bank Payments All payments go through a two-tiered approval process. - Monthly credit control report Group Credit Control Manager produces a monthly credit control report, including all entities in the business. - Monthly credit control report meetings with CFO aged debt reports are prepared by the Group Credit Control Manager.
 These reports are reviewed by CFO during the monthly credit control review meeting to discuss aged debt and unallocated cash.